-- (c) An application for an exception filed pursuant to this rule shall include payment of a non-refundable application fee as established in Rule 7.7.12. - (d) All well registration applicants for non-exempt wells shall schedule a pre-application meeting with the General Manager prior to submitting a minimum tract size requirements exception application to review project options that may be available to the applicant. - (e) An applicant may seek an exception to the minimum tract size requirements of the District only if the applicant is able to present evidence that no water from a public water system is available to the property, unless the applicant is a retail public utility, and the drilling of a well is not inconsistent with any approved plat related to the property, and: - (1) A well is proposed to be located on a tract of land that was platted, meets an exception to platting, or was otherwise lawfully eonfigured conveyed prior to May 15, 2017, as a tract that is too small to comply with the minimum tract size set forth under Rule 4.4, but only if: - (A) such tract is not further subdivided into smaller tracts of land after May 15, 2017; and - (B) the applicant provides a plat or other evidence of the date the tract of land was platted or was otherwise lawfully configured conveyed; or - (2) An applicant was in the process of platting or otherwise lawfully configuring conveying a tract that is too small to comply with the minimum tract size requirements set forth under Rule 4.4 as of May 15, 2017, but only if: - to require compliance with Rule 4.4 would cause unreasonable economic hardship on the applicant; - (B) for proposed wells that are not exempt from the regulatory requirements of Rule 2.1, no other economically feasible alternative water source is available to the applicant; and - (C) the applicant provides evidence demonstrating that the applicant was in the process of platting or otherwise lawfully configuring conveying the tract, that compliance with Rule 4.4 would cause unreasonable hardship to the applicant, and that no other economically feasible alternative water source is available to the applicant.
+- (c) An application for an exception filed pursuant to this rule shall include payment of a non-refundable application fee as established in Rule 7.7. - (d) All well registration applicants for non-exempt wells shall schedule a pre-application meeting with the General Manager prior to submitting a minimum tract size requirements exception application to review project options that may be available to the applicant. - (e) An applicant may seek an exception to the minimum tract size requirements of the District only if the applicant is able to present evidence that no water from a public water system is available to the property, unless the applicant is a retail public utility, and the drilling of a well is not inconsistent with any approved plat related to the property, and: - (1) A well is proposed to be located on a tract of land that was platted, meets an exception to platting, or was otherwise lawfully conveyed prior to May 15, 2017, as a tract that is too small to comply with the minimum tract size set forth under Rule 4.4, but only if: - (A) such tract is not further subdivided into smaller tracts of land after May 15, 2017; and - (B) the applicant provides a plat or other evidence of the date the tract of land was platted or was otherwise lawfully conveyed; or - (2) An applicant was in the process of platting or otherwise lawfully conveying a tract that is too small to comply with the minimum tract size requirements set forth under Rule 4.4 as of May 15, 2017, but only if: - (A) to require compliance with Rule 4.4 would cause unreasonable economic hardship on the applicant; - (B) for proposed wells that are not exempt from the regulatory requirements of Rule 2.1, no other economically feasible alternative water source is available to the applicant; and - (C) the applicant provides evidence demonstrating that the applicant was in the process of platting or otherwise lawfully conveying the tract, that compliance with Rule 4.4 would cause unreasonable hardship to the applicant, and that no other economically feasible alternative water source is available to the applicant.

 For purposes of this Subsection (e), water from a public water system is available to a property if it is already physically available on the property, a water main is located on or adjacent to the property to which the landowner has a legal right to be connected, or if the approved plat for the property calls for public water to be delivered to the property and it can be delivered to the property within a reasonable amount of time upon request by the property owner.
-Moreover, for purposes of this Subsection (e), an alternative water source is economically feasible and available to an applicant if it can be delivered to the user for no more than 25 times the District's water use fee rate in effect at the time of the application if it meets the definition of "economically feasible alternative water source" under Rule 1.1.
+Moreover, for purposes of this Subsection (e), an alternative water source is economically feasible if it meets the definition of "economically feasible alternative water source" under Rule 1.1.